kyma-project/telemetry-manager/docs/user/02-logs.md

 ### No Logs Arrive at the Backend

 Cause: Incorrect backend endpoint configuration (e.g., using the wrong authentication credentials) or the backend being unreachable.
-Note that logs will be buffered initially, allowing a chance to fix the issue before they are dropped.

 Remedy:
 - Check the `telemetry-fluent-bit` Pods for error logs by calling `kubectl logs -n kyma-system {POD_NAME}`.